 The proceedings will include a prompt, fair, and impartial process from the initial investigation to the final result; be conducted by officials who, at minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
-The proceedings will provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding; and both the accuser and accused shall be simultaneously informed, in writing, of-the outcome of any institutional disciplinary proceeding; of Wisconsin-Eau Claire's procedures for the accused and the victim to appeal the results of the institutional disciplinary proceeding; of any change to the results that occurs prior to the time that such results become final; and when such results become final.
+The proceedings will provide the accuser and the accused with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary proceeding; and both the accuser and accused shall be simultaneously informed, in writing, of-the outcome of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking; the University of Wisconsin-Eau Claire's procedures for the accused and the victim to appeal the results of the institutional disciplinary proceeding; of any change to the results that occurs prior to the time that such results become final; and when such results become final.
 The University of Wisconsin-Eau Claire is required to follow these procedures regardless of where the sex offense occurred.
 Furthermore, the victim cannot be required to sign nondisclosure agreement or otherwise agree to a prohibition from discussing the case.

-You can find the Blugold Code of Conduct through the Dean of Students Office webpage, under "Student Conduct." https://www.uwec.edu/kb/article/blugold-student-conduct-code/
+You can find the Blugold Code of Conduct through the Dean of Students Office webpage, under "Student Conduct." https://kb.uwec.edu/articles/blugold-student-conduct-code